BeanyTheCoder/BeanyTheCoder/README.md

 - 🌱 I was learning the **MERN** techstack (MongoDB, Expressjs, Reactjs, Node.js) but i think I'll shift to Python for a bit

-- 🔭 I’m currently working on a simple reactjs-based notes-taking app
+- 🔭 I’m currently working on a micropython program for the LEGO MINDSTORMS EV3 system

 - 👯 I’m looking to collaborate on anything web-dev related, just contact me